The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Attacks on IRM-based Approaches

 \subsection{Attacking IRMs on Hadoop}

 Vigiles~\cite{DBLP:conf/bigdata/UlusoyKPH14} and GuardMR~\cite{DBLP:conf/ccs/UlusoyCFKP15} used IRM-based approach to implement fine-grained access control for Hadoop.
-Since, GuardMR~\cite{DBLP:conf/ccs/UlusoyCFKP15} is the most recent work, we will use GuardMR's implementation to demonstrate our attack, which can be trivially extend for Vigiles.
+Since GuardMR~\cite{DBLP:conf/ccs/UlusoyCFKP15} is the most recent work, we will use GuardMR's implementation to demonstrate our attack, which can be trivially extended for Vigiles.

 In GuardMR, when users submit jobs with InputFormat, InputSplit, and RecordReader definitions, it constructs a new InputFormat, InputSplit, and RecordReaders that wraps these methods with policy enforcement.
 GuardMR uses aspect-oriented programming to implement IRM to detect target methods and inject access control policies into them.
-Let, the provided untrusted function (e.g., an user-provided RecordReader) is $f_i$, GuardMR builds a new method $f_o$ such that $f_o = f_i(f_e)$.
+Let the provided untrusted function (e.g., a user-provided RecordReader) be $f_i$, GuardMR builds a new method $f_o$ such that $f_o = f_i(f_e)$.
 Here, $f_e$ reads the original data and applies relevant policies, i.e., filters and masks the data, then forwards the data to function $f_i$.

-{\em \bf Scenario \#1: Reading with RecordReader.} To attack GuardMR, an attacker has to figure out the original data.
-It boils down to figuring out the files/slits to access by using the Hadoop-provided APIs.
-It turns out that, inside a provided custom \texttt{RecordReader} attacker can easily read the original input stream and access the data directly, which sidesteps the policies enforced in $f_e$, which is injected by GuardMR.
-Note that, such features are not preventable with sandboxing alone, without hurting legitimate functionalities.
+{\textbf{Scenario \#1: Reading with RecordReader.}} To attack GuardMR, an attacker has to figure out the original data.
+It boils down to figuring out the files/splits to access by using the Hadoop-provided APIs.
+It turns out that, inside a provided custom \texttt{RecordReader}, the attacker can easily read the original input stream and access the data directly, which sidesteps the policies enforced in $f_e$, which GuardMR injects.
+Note that such features are not preventable with sandboxing alone without hurting legitimate functionalities.
 The attack code snippet is presented in Appendix~\ref{sec:attack:guradmr}.